Who, What, and How We Represent Matters.

 If the other driver is blaming you, make sure to keep your cool.
 Stay level-headed, only communicating with the other driver to make sure they are ok and then to exchange information.
 If they try to discuss what happened or get heated, simply step away from the conversation.

 Even in cases where only seemingly minor damage and injuries occurred, make sure you call the police.
 This will help ensure an official report is filed regarding the accident.
 You can later request that this report be used in court if it is helpful to your case.
-This also ensures that the other driver exchange the proper information with you.
+This also ensures that the other driver exchanges the proper information with you.

 If the police are called, wait for them to arrive.
 While this may seem like common sense, it could easily slip your mind after the confusion of the accident.
 Even if you have already exchanged information with the other driver, never leave if you know or think the police may be on their way.
 If you are gone when they arrive, it could lead to hit-and-run accusations, even if you didn’t cause the incident.